wkh237/react-native-fetch-blob/README.md

 #### Download to storage directly

-If you want to save the response data directly into file storage rather than convert response data into base64 for some reason.

-Put a `config` before calling `fetch`.
-There're three options which are `path`, `fileCache`, and `appendExt` that let you decide how and where to save the file.

 The simplest way is give a `fileCach` option to config, and set it to `true`.
 This will let the incoming response data stored in a temporary path **wihout** any file extension.

 ```js